HO-SFL: Hybrid-Order Split Federated Learning with Backprop-Free Clients and Dimension-Free Aggregation: Detailed Experimental Settings

 \textbf{Vision Tasks.} We evaluate on CIFAR-10 and CIFAR-100, two standard image classification benchmarks with $32\times32$ color images.
 CIFAR-10 contains 10 classes with 50,000 training images and 10,000 test images, while CIFAR-100 contains 100 classes with 50,000 training images and 10,000 test images.
 For both datasets, we employ standard data augmentation including random cropping, horizontal flipping and mean/std normalization.
 For Non-IID settings, we partition the training data among clients using a Dirichlet distribution with concentration parameter $\alpha=1$, which induces moderate label heterogeneity across clients.

 \textbf{Language Tasks.} We evaluate on three natural language understanding tasks from the GLUE benchmark.
 SST-2 is a binary sentiment classification task (67,349 training examples / 872 validation examples / 1,821 test examples).
 RTE is a binary textual entailment task (2,490 training / 277 validation / 3,000 test).
 WSC is a coreference resolution task (554 training / 104 validation / 146 test).
+SQuAD is a reading comprehension task (87,599 training / 10,570 validation / 9,616 test).
 All language tasks are conducted in an IID setting.